 Our Process

+At Parallax, detection is only one part of the work.
 Our process is designed to provide clients with consistent outcomes, clear communication, and defensible operations—whether the engagement is a single event or an ongoing deployment.
+This page outlines how we approach that work.

 1. Scoping & Intake